 - Subtle movement in his green complexes.

-- Ravines, trees and existing hazards used to add strategic value.
+- Ravines, trees, and existing hazards are used to add strategic value.

 Geoffrey Cornish in his book, The Architects of Golf, writes regarding JF Abercromby: “Contemporary critics felt he made the most natural-looking hazards of any architect of the day and some considered him the finest British designer of the era before WW1.”